rafaelbecks/glow/README.md

 G.L.O.W. is an open-source visual instrument for creating evolving geometric compositions in real time.

-Build scenes from **Luminodes** — small generative drawing systems — and make them move, oscillate, rotate and respond to sound, MIDI or internal generators.
+Build scenes from **Luminodes**, small generative drawing systems, and make them move, oscillate, rotate and respond to sound, MIDI or internal generators.

 ---